 17. Build mental health skills.

 The World Health Organisation predicts that mental health will be the biggest health issue in the developed world over the next few decades.
 Teach kids good mental health skills at home by helping them relax and unwind, deal with anxiety and talk about their everyday challenges without fear of being judged.

 18. Be the hope person in their life.

 Life can sometimes suck when you are a kid.
 Offer kids hope that things will get better or that they will get used to difficult situations.
 Help them set goals or do something that will help alleviate a difficulty.
 Learn about Resilience in Bring out your Child’s resilience.

 It’s hard to fight when you get on with someone so make sure you have something in common with each of your kids.
 The love languages approach (Google Love languages) offers a framework that will help you connect with each of your kids.

 20. Build layers of community around kids.

 Family, friends, teachers, coaches, people in the broader community form a protective circle around kids, help keep them safe and prevent them from falling through the cracks.
 Encourage a sense of community.
 Let them bring friends home.
-Encourage them to take up community-based activities and value relationships they have with coaches, teachers and people in their neighbourhood.
+Encourage them to take up community-based activities and value relationships they have with coaches, teachers, and people in their neighborhood.